UK number plates explained

 Number Plates

-The current vehicle registration mark (VRM) format in Great Britain was introduced on 1 September 2001.
-Read from left to right, the number plate identifies where and when a vehicle was registered.
+The current style number plate format was introduced on 1st of September 2001.
+Read from left to right, the Vehicle Registration Mark (VRM) identifies where and when a vehicle was first registered, or where and when a private registration was issued.

-All DVLA local offices (with the exception of DVLA Swansea) where shut by December 2013, however the letters still represent the respective regions.
+The first 2 letters otherwise known as the local memory tag or area code signify the local DVLA (Driver & Vehicle Licensing Agency) registration office.
+All DVLA local offices where shut by December 2013 however the letters still represent the region.
 The letters I, Q and Z cannot be used in the first 2 characters.

-The area code is then followed by a two-digit age identifier which changes twice a year, in March and in September.
-Registrations issued between 1 March – 31 August use the the last two digits of the year they are registered in e.g a vehicle registered on 6 March 2018 would use “18” as the age identifier, and for vehicles registered between 1 September and 28 February in the subsequent year, 50 is added to the previous age identifier (18 + 50 = 68) value; so a vehicle registered on 10 January 2019 would be issued with the number “68” as the age identifier.
+The first 2 letters are then followed by a two-digit age identifier which changes twice a year, in March and in September.
+Registrations registered between 1 March – 31 August use the the last two digits of the year they are registered in e.g a vehicle registered on 6 March 2018 would use “18” as the age identifier.
+For vehicles registered between 1 September and 28 February in the subsequent year, 50 is added to the previous age identifier (18 + 50 = 68) value e.g a vehicle registered on 10 January 2019 would use “68” as the age identifier.

 The current system should have sufficient numbers to run until 28 February 2051.